Pre-requisites: Grade 9 to 10

 Washroom privileges are allowed at the teacher’s discretion but not to be abused.
 NEVER bring food, drinks, or cell phones into the classroom, as they will be confiscated on sight and returned at the end of the day or next day.

 Evaluation: Students will be evaluated solely on assignments and projects.
-Under the current curriculum, the term marks will be cumulative as calculated as follows:
+The final mark will be calculated as follows:

 Moreover, only the Proficiency Level will be reported.